tal95shah/SOLID_Principles/SingleResponsibility/README.md

 ## Thought Process

-What is the responsibility of my class?
+What is the responsibility of my class/component/microservice?

 If the answer is more than one responsibility, you need to split responsibility(functions) into seperate classes/components/microservices.